Middle & High School Students

 Q: What does funding look like?

 A: Students are primarily funded through TA-ships, with one quarter (yes, we do quarters and not semesters) without TA-ship in the first year.
 Students will be funded to work as a graduate student researcher through grant support when funds are available.
-You can learn about funding from the student handbook here:
+You can learn about funding from the UCSC Graduate Student Handbook.

 Q: Should I apply for funding now?

 A: There is no expectation for students to enter a program with funding.
 However, with your application a University of California graduate program, you can submit a diversity statement.
 This statement will enable us to gauge whether you might be eligible for the Eugene Cota-Robles Fellowship.
-See here for details: https://graddiv.ucsc.edu/financial-aid/
+See here for Graduate Student Financial Aid.

 Another option for all graduate programs is the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).
 This highly competitive fellowship provides three years of funding.
 Students can submit once before applying to graduate school and once after admittance, in either their first or second year.
 This application involves a personal statement and a research proposal of a project you would consider conducting with your faculty mentor of interest.
 Students who are interested in this possibility should reach out, as this could be a great opportunity to practice writing together and learn whether our working styles are compatible.
-This podcast has great details about how applications are reviewed: https://www.psychologyinaction.org/everything-you-want-and-need-to-know-about-the-nsf/
+This podcast has great details about how applications are reviewed: Everything you want and need to know about the NSF.
+See details and examples of successful applications here: NSF fellowship

 Q: How do I find housing in Santa Cruz?

 A: Santa Cruz is an expensive place to live because of its proximity to the beach.
 Graduate student housing offers discounted housing near the university for graduate students.
-You can find information here: https://housing.ucsc.edu/gradhousing/
+You can find information here: Graduate Housing

-There’s also family housing available, as described here: https://housing.ucsc.edu/family/
+There’s also family housing available, as described here: Family Housing

 If you cannot live within university housing, you can live within the community.
 Many students purchase a parking permit, but the city buses are free to all undergraduate and graduate students, so it may help to look at proximity to a bus route.
 We also have a community housing list specifically intended to assist faculty, postdocs, graduate students, and staff at UCSC in finding rental housing or posting a rental.
 Although not publicly available, you will have access to this resource as a student.